 The Paviors Lodge

 The Lodge is one of the most vibrant and active parts of the Paviors community.
+It has supported the Worshipful Company of Paviors since its foundation in 1937.
 Its members contribute to every aspect of the Company’s life and help to create connections with other Liveries.

-The links go deeper still, given that there are some 25 Freemasons’ Lodges, the City Livery Lodges, related to specific Livery Companies.
-These range from Pellipar Lodge (Worshipful Companies of Merchant Taylors and Skinners) founded in 1897, to CITO Lodge (Worshipful Company of Information Technologists) founded in 1997.
+The links go deeper still, given that there are some 22 Freemasons’ Lodges, the City Livery Lodges, related to specific Livery Companies.
+These range in age from Pellipar Lodge (Worshipful Companies of Merchant Taylors and Skinners), founded in 1897, to CITO Lodge (Worshipful Company of Information Technologists), founded in 1997.

-At most of the Paviors Lodge meetings there will be ruling Masters of these many City Livery Lodges as honoured guests and the Master of the Paviors Lodge is likewise invited to the other Livery Lodges.
+At most Paviors Lodge meetings, there will be Masters of these several City Livery Lodges as honoured guests.
+The Master of the Paviors’ Lodge is likewise invited to the other Livery Lodges.

-The link to the Paviors Company is celebrated at each of our meetings with the time-honoured toast with no masonic fire of “The Worshipful Company of Paviors-may it flourish, root and branch for ever” with a reply from the Master of the Company if he is present.
+The link to the Paviors’ Company is celebrated at each of our meetings with the time-honoured toast of “The Worshipful Company of Paviors-may it flourish, root and branch for ever” with a reply from the Master of the Company if he or she is present.